 Accelerated Systems Inc (ASI), Model BAC-500, 24V-48V, 60A peak…no info yet.

 Adaptto from Russia.
 They currently make two models; the Min-E 65A 12-FET, and the Max-E 140A 18-FET using TO-247 FET′s.
 They both are rated to operate 24V-100v systems, and they are currently developing upgraded models to run up to 150V.
-Their respective prices are listed at approximately $450 and $750 (depending on the exchange rate to the Ruble). they are currently available through velomastera.ru
+Their respective prices are listed at approximately $450 and $750 (depending on the exchange rate to the Ruble).
+They are currently available through velomastera.ru, and you can also contact endless-sphere.com member “accountant” to purchase one.

 Here is a discussion thread from endless-sphere on the Adaptto sine wave controllers.